CD Ceuta 6 de Junio: History

 Founded in 1969, Ceuta 6 de Junio only started playing in a regional league in the 2020–21 season, in the Regional Preferente.
 After finishing second and missing out promotion to AD Ceuta FC B, the club won a spot in the 2021–22 Copa del Rey.

 The club won the Preferente title in the 2021–22 campaign, but as Ceuta B were not promoted nor relegated, they were unable to promote, and once again earned a spot in the national cup.
+The same happened in the 2022–23 season.